 “Today I was thrilled to have all our friends out on the lake here at Homestead-Miami Speedway.
 Each year this tournament helps us raise some significant funds for The Buoniconti Fund and the paralysis research at The Miami Project, and provide a new wheelchair for a wonderful man who was unfortunately paralyzed in an accident,” said Darrell Gwynn.

-More than 26 years after his last National Hot Rod Association (NHRA) win, and the accident that left him paralyzed, the Darrell Gwynn Chapter of The Buoniconti Fund donated a custom wheelchair to 7 year old Manny Martinez who was paralyzed before birth by a stroke.
-Manny had grown out of his original chair and the new wheelchair will allow him the opportunity to be more mobile, play with his brother and friends, and continue his rehabilitation.
+More than 29 years after his last National Hot Rod Association (NHRA) win, and the accident that left him paralyzed, Darrell Gwynn and the Darrell Gwynn Chapter donated a custom wheelchair to 32 year old Jean Saint Ange, who was paralyzed last year in a fall.
+The new wheelchair will allow him to be more independent and continue his rehabilitation.